 The first set of walls to enclose the city was built in the 9th century.
 In the middle of the 14th century the 1.5m-thick defences were fortified with 15 square forts.
 The threat of attacks from the Turks in the 15th century prompted the city to strengthen the existing forts and add new ones, so that the entire old town was contained within a stone barrier 2km long and up to 25m high.
 The walls are thicker on the land side – up to 6m – and range from 1.5m to 3m on the sea side.

 There are entrances to the walls from near the Pile Gate, the Ploče Gate and the Maritime Museum.
 The Pile Gate entrance tends to be the busiest, and entering from the Ploče side has the added advantage of getting the steepest climbs out of the way first (you're required to walk in an anticlockwise direction).
 Don't underestimate how strenuous the wall walk can be, especially on a hot day.
-There's very little shelter and the few vendors selling water on the route tend to be overpriced.
+There's very little shelter and the few vendors selling water on the route tend to overcharge.